 Forget quizzes about which Muppet you are, do you know your deodorant personality?
 Because, yeah, it’s a real thing.
 For example, is your chemistry compatible with baking soda-based formulas, or does it cause you to break out in a rash?
 Do you prefer a moisturizing base or something oil-free that won’t leave stains on snug fitting clothing?

 If you said oil-free, you’re going to love this simple recipe.
-Inspired by a comment on the effectiveness of milk as magnesia as a deodorant, I decided to do a little digging and . . . well . . lots of people swear by the stuff.
+Inspired by a comment on the effectiveness of milk of magnesia as a deodorant, I decided to do a little digging and . . . well . . lots of people swear by the stuff.
 Problem is, although the active ingredient in milk of magnesia is simply a poorly absorbed form of magnesium called magnesium hydroxide, most contain bleach (sodium hypochlorite) as an inactive ingredient . . . definitely not something I want to include in my personal care routine.

 Although I was able to find one brand that only contains magnesium and water, I decided to experiment with another form I already had on hand.
 Magnesium oil – which is not actually an oil but a mixture of magnesium chloride and water that feels oily to the touch – is considered one of the best types of magnesium for topical use.